 Linda A. LeBlanc, Ph.D., BCBA-D® is the Executive Director of Research and Clinical Services at Trumpet Behavioral Health.
-She is a licensed clinical psychologist, board certified behavior analyst, and Fellow of the Association of Behavior Analysts International.
+She is a licensed clinical psychologist, board certified behavior analyst, and Fellow of the Association for Behavior Analysis International.

 Her current research interests include the behavioral treatment of autism and developmental disabilities across the lifespan, verbal behavior, staff training and OBM in human service settings and incorporating technology into behavioral interventions.